coala/coala/docs/Developers/Review.rst

 You can totally help us review source code.
 Especially try to review source code of others and share what you have learnt with them.
-You can use acks and unacks like everyone else and ``cobot`` even allows you to set PRs to WIP.
+You can use acks and unacks like everyone else and ``corobo`` even allows you to set PRs to WIP.
 Check the section below for more information.

 Generally follow this process: